tkubica12/kubernetes-demo/docs/scaling.md

 ```

 ## Scale cluster and check results
-Now we will use az CLI to scale out cluster to 8 nodes.
+Now we will use az CLI to scale out cluster to 6 nodes.

 ```
-az aks scale -n aks -g aks -c 8
+az aks scale -n akscluster -g aksgroup -c 6
 ```

 After some time check our cluster now has more nodes and we have addedd enough resources for all our Pods to come to running state.